Allstate vs. Progressive: Which Company Is Best for You?

 Let’s compare both insurers’ national average rates.

-Company Liability-only Policies Full-coverage Policies
+Liability-only Policies

 Progressive’s liability-only and full-coverage policies are cheaper than Allstate’s.
 On average, drivers can save an average of 17%–34% when they choose Progressive.